If you are feeling sleepy and lethargic throughout the day or experience sudden mood swings then what you have is quarantine fatigue.

 Use technology to your advantage and as creatively as possible for work and leisure.

-Nothing in this world is permanent, everything changes with time.
+Nothing in this world is permanent, they always change with time.

 Covid-19 has wreaked havoc in our lives but remember like everything else humans have faced, this too shall pass.